Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenSettings.md

         ![3D secure](../../Assets/Screenshots/Adyen/Integration/Adyen3DSecure.png)

-5. Click the [Save changes] button.
+5. Click the [Save changes] button in the bottom right corner.

 6. Enable the standard webhook and test your configuration after you have saved the notification user and password in Actindo.